leen-kd/Resturant-Website/README.md

 # in this repository I uploaded a website made for a restaurant by using html, css, and javascripy.
 # It was my project during my web development course.

-# the website contains several pages which they are :
+# the website contains several pages which are :

-# 1- home page which discripe the resturant in general.
+# 1- home page which describe  the resturant in general.

 # 2- menu page which display the meals that the resturant serve.